© 2020-2022, Orbicle Times™, “All Rights Reserved” (pls read T.O.S. tab)..

 Why are orbs visible in video/photos but not so much with the naked eye?…

 Many cell phones have IR filters but only on the rear camera.(..more).
 “Infrared radiation (IR), or infrared light, is a type of radiant energy that’s invisible to human eyes but that we can feel as heat however, using your smart phone’s video and flash can allow for one to possibly see some objects, like oh I don’t know, ORBS as an example, which you may not have seen with your naked eye.
 All objects in the universe emit some level of IR radiation” (..more)

 All rights reserved.
-No part of this website may be used or reproduced, unless stated otherwise, by any means, graphic, electronic, or mechanical, including photocopying, recording, taping or by any information storage retrieval system without the written permission of the author except in the case of brief quotations embodied in critical articles and reviews and interviews.
+No part of this website may be used or reproduced by any means, graphic, electronic, or mechanical, including photocopying, recording, taping or by any information storage retrieval system without the written permission of the author except in the case of brief quotations embodied in critical articles and reviews and interviews.
 Unless otherwise noted, the author makes no explicit guarantees as to the accuracy of the information contained on this site.